For Mandy, Jude, and Karen.

 4. A wife will desire to control her husband.

 In Genesis 4:7, sin is unmistakably depicted as Cain’s adversary, crouching at the door; and Cain is told that he must master sin and that this is the right thing to do.
-Foh believes Eve is similarly presented in Genesis 3:16 as Adam’s adversary, even though this is not explicit in the Hebrew text.
+Foh believes Eve is similarly presented in Genesis 3:16 as Adam’s adversary, but this is not explicit in the text.

-Another difference is that, while Cain is directly told by God to master or rule sin, Adam is nowhere told by God to master or rule Eve.
+Furthermore, while Cain is directly told by God to master or rule sin, Adam is nowhere told by God to master or rule Eve.
 In fact, God never tells men to rule women.
 The “rule” spoken of in Genesis 3:16 is a consequence of sin.
-It is not divinely commanded, as in 4:7, nor does it refer to a beneficial rule.
+It is not divinely commanded, as in 4:7, and it does not refer to a beneficial rule.
 The contexts of 3:16 and 4:7 are different, even though they share two keywords.

 Early Translations of Teshuqah